How Is Magnesium Metal Produced?

 In this process, closed-end, nickel-chromium-steel alloy retorts are filled with a mixture of calcined dolomite ore and ferrosilicon, which are heated until magnesium crowns form.
 Each cycle takes about 11 hours, requires manually filling and emptying of the vacuum tubes, and uses about 11 tons of raw materials for every one ton of magnesium produced.

 The reason for the extensive use of the Pidgeon Process is due to the shift in production to the coal-rich provinces in north-central China where labor and energy costs are significantly lower than in other magnesium producing regions.
 According to Magnesium.com, in 1992, China produced only 7,388 tons of magnesium.
-By 2010, this number was estimated by the United States Geological Survey (USGS) to be 654,000 tons or more than 85% of global production.
+By 2010, this number was estimated to be 800,000 tons or more than 85% of global production.

 Many countries besides China do still produce magnesium, including Russia, Israel, Kazakhstan, and Canada.
-However, according to USGS figures, annual production in each of these countries is less than 40,000 tons.
+However, annual production in each of these countries is less than 40,000 tons.